themonetizr/monetizr-android-sdk/README.md

 MonetizrSdk.showProductForTag("Sample shirt")
 ```

-To display product as locked.
-This approach will display altered view with locked on top of product images and will disable checkout/claim/purchase option
+To display product as locked pass additional parameter.
+Altered view with locked symbol on top of product will be displayed and checkout/claim/purchase button will be disabled

 ```kotlin
 MonetizrSdk.showProductForTag("Sample shirt", true)